lalitkhanna/aspnet-samples/AzureDocumentSessionAffinity-16.1.4/README.md

  * SQL Server 2012 (or higher) with SQL Server Management Studio 2012 (or higher)
  * DevExpress ASP.NET Subscription (version 16.1 or higher)

- * An Azure subscription (a free trial is sufficient: https://azure.microsoft.com/en-us/free/)
+ * An Azure subscription (a [free trial](https://azure.microsoft.com/en-us/free/) is sufficient)
- * Azure Service Bus namespace (see how to create one: https://azure.microsoft.com/en-us/documentation/articles/service-bus-dotnet-how-to-use-topics-subscriptions/#create-a-namespace)
+ * Azure Service Bus namespace ([see how to create one](https://azure.microsoft.com/en-us/documentation/articles/service-bus-dotnet-how-to-use-topics-subscriptions/#create-a-namespace))
 You need the following information from the Service Bus namespace configuration:
    * Service Bus namespace name
    * Shared access policy name
    * Shared access policy primary key

- * Azure SQL Database logical server (see how to create one: https://azure.microsoft.com/en-us/documentation/articles/sql-database-get-started/#create-an-azure-sql-database-logical-server)
+ * Azure SQL Database logical server ([see how to create one](https://azure.microsoft.com/en-us/documentation/articles/sql-database-get-started/#create-an-azure-sql-database-logical-server))
 You need the following SQL Server credentials:
    * Server name
    * Server administrator login